jobsta/albumapp-flask/README.rst

 ReportBro Designer is included so you can modify a template which is used when you print a pdf of all your albums.

+The Demo App is also avaiable for the `Django <https://www.djangoproject.com/>`_ and `web2py <http://web2py.com/>`_ web frameworks.
+See `Album App for Django <https://github.com/jobsta/albumapp-django.git>`_ and `Album App for web2py <https://github.com/jobsta/albumapp-web2py.git>`_ respectively.

 All Instructions in this file are for a Linux/Mac shell but the commands should be easy to adapt for Windows.

 Installation
 ------------

-Clone git repository and change into repository dir:
+Clone the git repository and change into the created directory:

 .. code:: shell

     $ git clone https://github.com/jobsta/albumapp-flask.git
     $ cd albumapp-flask

-Create virtual environment:
+Create a virtual environment called env:

 .. code:: shell

     $ python3 -m venv env

-Activate virtual environment:
+Activate the virtual environment:

 .. code:: shell

     $ . env/bin/activate

-Install dependencies:
+Install all required dependencies:

 .. code:: shell